North Yorkshire: Effects of the pandemic

 Unemployment in the county was traditionally low in recent years, but the lockdowns and travel restrictions necessitated by the COVID-19 pandemic had a negative effect on the economy during much of 2020 and into 2021.
 The UK government said in early February 2021 that it was planning "unprecedented levels of support to help businesses [in the UK] survive the crisis".
-A report published on 1 March 2021 stated that the unemployment rate in North Yorkshire had "risen to the highest level in nearly 5 years – with under 25s often bearing the worst of job losses".

 York experienced high unemployment during lockdown periods.
 One analysis (by the York and North Yorkshire Local Enterprise Partnership) predicted in August 2020 that "as many as 13,835 jobs in York will be lost in the scenario considered most likely, taking the city's unemployment rate to 14.5%".
-Some critics claimed that part of the problem was caused by "over-reliance on the booming tourism industry at the expense of a long-term economic plan".
-A report in mid June 2020 stated that unemployment had risen 114 per cent over the previous year because of restrictions imposed as a result of the pandemic.
+Some critics suggested that part of the problem was caused by "over-reliance on the booming tourism industry at the expense of a long-term economic plan".
+A report in mid June 2020 stated that unemployment had risen 114% over the previous year because of restrictions imposed as a result of the pandemic.

-Tourism in the county was expected to increase after the restrictions imposed due the pandemic are relaxed.
+Tourism in the county was expected to increase after the restrictions imposed during the pandemic were relaxed.
 One reason for the expected increase is the airing of All Creatures Great and Small, a TV series about the vet James Herriot, based on a successful series of books; it was largely filmed within the Yorkshire Dales National Park.
 The show aired in the UK in September 2020 and in the US in early 2021.
 One source stated that visits to Yorkshire websites had increased significantly by late September 2020.